Updated October 8, 2019.

 Then I look at the canvas.
 Every canvas should have some areas of Tent Stitch in it.
 Sometimes the choice is made for you, for example faces almost always look best in Tent Stitch.
 Tent Stitch gives the eye a place to rest and is the neutral texture in needlepoint.
 It’s kind of like zero on a number line.

 Once I know where Tent Stitch will be placed, I can then rank other spaces as being higher or lower than those areas.
 Lower spaces should have flatter or more open stitches.
-For these I use stitches like T Stitch, or techniques like Blackwork or Pattern Darning.
+For these I use stitches such as T Stitch, or techniques such as Blackwork or Pattern Darning.
 For example, I almost always use Pattern Darning for skies, because the flatter stitch makes the sky look more open and bigger.

 The places which will be higher will use stitches with more texture.
 This is the hardest part of picking stitches for needlepoint.
 The stitches you pick should be small enough to have three repeats of the stitch in every direction.
 This is enough for the eye to distinguish the pattern.
 Fewer repeats and the stitch can be mistaken for other stitches or the design can look confused.
 Even experienced stitchers get this wrong.

 I think another big challenge in needlepoint is adding texture to very small spaces.
 One easy way to do this is by picking threads with different textures, but often this does not go far enough.
 Then you should have a repertoire of stitches which only take up one or two threads.
 Some of the stitches I use again and again are Tiny Knitting (columns or rows of Continental and Reverse Continental), Needlepoint Cross Stitch (cross stitch over one intersection), and open versions of Tent Stitch.
-In early 2010 I’ve been developing and finding even more of these kind of stitches.
-Building from that you can add high textures with French Knots or beads.
-Suddenly you have taken something which could look flat and given it dimension, life and subtle texture.
+I have a great book (available here) that has over a hundred great stitches for spaces like this..

 For finding stitches for particular effects, I mostly rely on my own experience.
 I look for stitches which have a particular shape.
 I use stitch dictionaries for ideas.
 And I’m always willing to pull out an area off if it does not work.
-On a piece I’m working on now (2007), I’m stitching a blackboard.
-I’ve ripped it out twice.
+On a piece I worked on in 2007, I stitched a blackboard.
+I ripped it out twice.
 The first time it was because I thought the thread (#12 pearl cotton) was too small.
 The second time, using #8 pearl cotton, I felt the stitch, Skip Tent, was too directional.
 I’m now stitching it in T Stitch and like the result.

 If you like my approach to hand painted canvas needlepoint, I can write a custom stitch guide for you.
 My guides are complete and are customized to your stitching level and your tastes.
 I take into account your likes and dislikes and your ideas for the canvas.
 This kind of customization has not be available before at such a reasonable price.
 If you are interested in getting a free quote for a guide, fill out the stitch guide request form.